-Attribute definition for the Oracle agent
+Attribute definitions for the Oracle agent

-Review the description of the Oracle agent attributes.
-The agent attributes are classified as required, optional, and internal.
+The Oracle agent attributes are classified as required, optional, and internal.

-Table A-1 lists the required attributes.
-You must assign values to the required attributes.
+You must assign values to the following required attributes.

 Required attributes Type and dimension Definition Sid string-scalar The variable \$ORACLE_SID that represents the Oracle instance.
 The Sid is considered case-sensitive by the Oracle agent and by the Oracle database server.
 For a policy managed database, the Sid attribute should be set to Sid prefix.
-See "About the Sid attribute in a policy managed database" on page 130.
+See "About the Sid attribute in a policy managed database" on page 129.
 Owner string-scalar The Oracle user who has privileges to start or stop the database instance.
 The agent also supports LDAP users as Oracle user.
 Home string-scalar The \$ORACLE_HOME path to Oracle binaries and configuration files.
 For example, you could specify the path as /opt/ora_home.
 Note: Do not append a slash (/) at the end of the path.